-The California department of motor vehicles (DMV) has a point system to help better identify and hold accountable risky drivers.
 You become a negligent and reckless driver when you have too many points on your license.
-Your license will get suspended for six months when you obtain 4 points in one year, 6 points in two years, and 8 points in three years.
+Your license will get suspended for six months when you obtain four points in one year, six points in two years, and eight points in three years.

 What Are the Types of Violations for License Points?

-Two types of vehicle violations: a moving violation and a nonmoving violation.
-A moving violation is when motor vehicle laws are broken while your car is in motion.
-Some examples of moving violations that will give you points include:
+A moving violation is when traffic laws are broken while your car is in motion, and these typically result in demerit points through the point system.
+Some examples of moving violations that will give you driver violation points include:

 - Running a red light